-- 1. The issuer reissues an MCC to replace your existing MCC, which can be the original MCC, an MCC issued to a transferee under Regulations section 1.25-3(p), or an MCC previously reissued under the refinancing provisions. - 2.
-The reissued MCC takes effect beginning with the date you refinanced your home (refinancing closing date). - 3.
-The reissued MCC: - Applies to the same property as your existing MCC, - Replaces entirely your existing MCC, - Specifies a mortgage debt that does not exceed the outstanding debt balance on your existing MCC, - Does not increase the certificate credit rate specified on the existing MCC, and
+- The issuer reissues an MCC to replace your existing MCC, which can be the original MCC, an MCC issued to a transferee under Regulations section 1.25-3(p), or an MCC previously reissued under the refinancing provisions.
+The reissued MCC takes effect - The reissued MCC takes effect beginning with the date you refinanced your home (refinancing closing date). - 3.
+The reissued MCC: - a.
+Applies to the same property as your existing MCC,

-• Does not increase the allowable credit under your existing certificate for any tax year.
+- b.
+Replaces entirely your existing MCC, - c.
+Specifies a mortgage debt that does not exceed the outstanding debt balance on your existing MCC, - d.
+Does not increase the certificate credit rate specified on the existing MCC, and - e.
+Does not increase the allowable credit under your existing certificate for any tax year.